-Then all you need to do is create an ’11 experts have their say about X’ or an ’11 of the best x bloggers in New Zealand’ post which talks about that person, what makes them so good (you could even reach out for a quote from them) and then link back to their blog or website.
+Then all you need to do is create an “11 experts have their say about X” or an “11 of the best x bloggers in New Zealand” post that talks about that person, and what makes them so good (you could even reach out for a quote from them) and then link back to their blog or website.
 Once you have compiled your post (it’s good to add images from their site into your own post), reach out to them and let them know about this resource you have created.

 Take the time to really get to know and understand the content they are creating.
 Make sure you follow them on Twitter and other social platforms and try and engage with them before you outreach to them.

 We find that most of these people will link back to your post, certainly through social media platforms but around 20-30% of the time, we can also secure a link back from their website – that’s a pretty good ratio for link outreach.